aponroy0/aponroy0/README.md

-<h1 align="center">Hellow there, I'm Apon Roy.</h1>
+<h1>Hellow there, I'm Apon Roy.</h1>
-<h3 align="center">I hope you are doing well..</h3>
+<h3>I hope you are doing well..</h3>

 <h1>About me</h1>
 I am an undergrad student in CSE.
 I am majoring in Software Engineering and exploring web technologies such as HTML, CSS, JavaScript, and ReactJS.
-Also, I am interested in DevOps.
+Also, I am interested in Cloud.
 I love sketching and watching football.